The following links are on this page.

 Mystery Babylon, the mother.....

-This is the primacy that lead to the 1260 years of papal persecution, when that primacy was united with the power of the state to force people into compliance.
+This is the primacy that lead to the 1260 years of papal persecution, when that primacy using the power of the state (the kings) to force people into compliance.

 writes in "Political Theories of the Middle Ages", p.11-12